edincubator/edi-doc/source/big-data-stack/tools/spark2.rst

 .. note::

-  For executing Spark2 interactive shell on distributed mode (`--master yarn`), don't forget `--deploy-mode cluster` parameter.
+  It is not possible to execute Spark2 interactive shell on EDI Big Data Stack on distributed mode.

 .. warning::